 Harvest Festival at El Rancho de las Golondrinas, Santa Fe

-Kick off fall at this Spanish-influenced fest.
+Kick-off fall at this Spanish-influenced fest.
 The event takes place at a 200-acre living history farm with original colonial buildings still standing.
-Apart from the history, you and your family can enjoy pumpkin picking, cooking demonstrations (read: homemade tortillas) and mule-drawn wagons.
+Apart from history, you and your family can enjoy pumpkin picking, cooking demonstrations (read: homemade tortillas) and mule-drawn wagons.
 End your day with hot chocolate and biscochitos, or make your own at home.

 North Carolina Pecan Harvest Festival, Whiteville